jscottrumptz/note-taker/README.md

 ## Tests

-### Dev tests for classes
+### Dev tests
-- Jest tests for the classes are included, simply run 'npm test' from the command line.
+- Jest tests are included, simply run 'npm test' from the command line.

 ---